Storm breaches California river’s levee, thousands evacuate

 Across the state on Saturday, Californians contended with drenching rains and rising water levels in the atmospheric river’s aftermath.
 In Tulare County, the sheriff ordered residents who live near the Tule River to evacuate, while people near the Poso Creek in Kern County were under an evacuation warning.
 The National Weather Service’s meteorologists issued flood warnings and advisories, begging motorists to stay off deluged roadways.

-Democratic Gov. Gavin Newsom has declared emergencies in 34 counties in recent weeks, and the Biden administration approved a presidential disaster declaration for some on Friday morning, a move that will bring more federal assistance.
+Newsom has declared emergencies in 34 counties in recent weeks, and the Biden administration approved a presidential disaster declaration for some on Friday morning, a move that will bring more federal assistance.
+President Biden spoke with Newsom on Saturday to pledge the federal government’s support in California’s response to the emergency, the White House said.

 The atmospheric river, known as a “Pineapple Express” because it brought warm subtropical moisture across the Pacific from near Hawaii, was melting lower parts of the huge snowpack built in California’s mountains.